seankmartin/Simuran/README.md

 ## License

-Simuran is distributed under the GPL-3.0 License.
+Simuran is distributed under the MIT license.

 ## Citation